-The Central Marin & Ross Valley Wildfire Access/Egress Fuel Reduction Project reduces vegetation fuels adjacent to primary ingress and egress evacuation route roadways in central Marin County.
-The project improves the safety of evacuating residents and provides alternate or improved means of access and ingress for responding fire apparatus.
+The Central Marin and Ross Valley Wildfire Access/Egress Fuel Reduction Program was initiated to reduce vegetation fuels adjacent to primary ingress and egress evacuation route roadways in central Marin County.
+The project heightens the safety of evacuating residents and provides alternate or improved means of access and egress for responding fire apparatus.

 This program is funded by the California Department of Forestry and Fire Protection (CAL FIRE) California Climate Investments Fire Prevention Grants Program.

 California Climate Investments is a statewide program that puts billions of Cap-and-Trade dollars to work by reducing GHG emissions, strengthening the economy, and improving public health and the environment, particularly in disadvantaged communities.
 The Cap-and-Trade program also creates a financial incentive to industries to invest in clean technologies and to develop innovative ways to reduce pollution.